benedicteb/outcast/README.md

 Download from the [releases](https://github.com/benedicteb/outcast/releases) page.

-~~Currently we only have a precompiled OS X-version.~~ The precompiled OS X-file was no good.
-We are working on creating some new executables.
-In the meantime you have to compile from source to try the game.
+Currently we only have a precompiled Windows EXE.
+If you want to play on OS X or Linux/Unix you have to run from  the source files for now.
+There has been problems with displaying sprites correctly on OS X even when running from source.

 ### Compiling